Text-Augmented Multimodal LLMs for Chemical Reaction Condition Recommendation: Experiments and Results

-By leveraging the strengths of multiple modalities, multimodal LLMs can achieve higher accuracy in a wide range of applications.
-However, aligning representations among different modalities remains a challenging task.
-In our proposed MM-RCR, we employ the Perceiver module~\cite{jaegle2021perceiver} to integrate molecular SMILES tokens and graphs tokens into text-related language space, where text tokens are augmented by the reaction corpus, as illustrated in Figure~\ref{fig:framework}.
-This modality projection module maps the embeddings of reactions to a latent vector and enhances this representation using a Transformer tower.
-Consequently, learnable queries contain highlighted reaction contents that are most related to the text tokens.
-We compared three typical methods for modality projection, including Perceiver~\cite{jaegle2021perceiver}, Reprogramming~\cite{jin2023time}, and MLP.
+In Chemma-RC, the modality alignment module utilizes the Perceiver projection module~\cite{jaegle2021perceiver} to extract latent tokens from both graph and SMILES representations and subsequently aligns these tokens into a text-related language space, as illustrated in Figure~\ref{fig:framework}.
+Here, we investigate the impact of different projection modules on modality alignment, a component that plays a crucial role in the performance of LMMs.
+Specifically, we introduce three projection methods for modality alignment, including Perceiver~\cite{jaegle2021perceiver}, Reprogramming~\cite{jin2023time}, and MLP for comparison.

-As depicted in Table.~\ref{tab:projection ablation}, the Perceiver module achieves significant gains in the prediction of all categories.
-Compared with MM-RCR (with Reprogramming), MM-RCR (with Perceiver) can be further enhanced and attains peak performance in all predicted categories with 7.2\% significant gain.
-Specifically, For the solvent 1 prediction, a hard case, the Perceiver module stands out with a top-1 accuracy of 54.6\%, significantly surpassing MLP (51.1\%) and Reprogramming (52.8\%).
-Its ability to consistently achieve high accuracy in both top-1 and top-k evaluations suggests a robust and versatile approach for reaction condition recommendation.
+As depicted in Table~\ref{tab:projection ablation}, the Perceiver module achieves significant gains in the prediction of all condition categories.
+Compared to reprogramming, it achieves the highest accuracy in all predicted condition categories with an average performance gain of 7.1\%.
+Specifically, for the solvent 1 prediction, a challenging task, the Perceiver module achieves a top-1 accuracy of 54.6\%, clearly outperforming both MLP (51.1\%) and Reprogramming (52.8\%).
+This performance demonstrates the Perceiver’s robustness and effectiveness in capturing complex cross-modal relationships, making it a strong candidate for accurate and reliable reaction condition prediction.